alfredomartinezjr/wosostats/resources/definitions.md

 **Flick-on balls** - `flick.on`, `flick`

-A glancing pass into the same general direction from which it came from.
+A glancing one-touch pass that continues moving the ball into the same general direction from which it came from.
 Does not necessarily have to be a pass to the player who made the previous pass.
 A header can be a flick-on.

 Example 1: [http://i.imgur.com/fB5auDp.gifv](http://i.imgur.com/fB5auDp.gifv)